We make fashion sustainable

 The slurry is dried to produce a pure, natural Circulose branded pulp, which is packaged into bales and fed into the textile production cycle.

-Using this process, the Kristinehamn plant produces 7,000 tons of biodegradable Circulose pulp per year.
+Using this process, the Kristinehamn plant produces thousands of tons of biodegradable Circulose pulp per year.
 We know it’s a drop in the ocean – the textile industry produces millions of tons of dissolving pulp every year – but it’s a drop that sends ripples that can change the fashion industry.

 Tests have compared textile fibers made from Circulose pulp with textile fibers made from dissolving pulp made from wood.
 Our fibers have higher quality in a number of areas: tensile strength in both wet and dry condition, dyestuff absorbation and in withstanding high abrasion.